7 Fire Kit Survival Essentials That You Should Carry

 Bic Lighters Wrapped in Duct Tape

-A Bic lighter is a reliable and cost-effective choice for outdoor enthusiasts looking to add a dependable fire source to their survival kit.
-It requires no maintenance, rarely leaks and can light up to 3,000 times – making it a great addition to any survival fire starter kit.
+First off is the lighter.
+No fire emergency kit should be without one.
+A Bic lighter is a reliable and cost-effective choice for outdoor enthusiasts looking to add a dependable fire source to their fire survival kit.
+It requires no maintenance, rarely leaks and can light up to 3,000 times.

-Often given a bad rap is the Bic lighter, but it is disinformation.
+However, the Bic lighter does get a bad rap, but it is disinformation.
 To offset its failure during cold weather, merely carry it in an inside pocket to keep it warm.
-Also said that if waterlogged, it will fail.
+Also, if it becomes waterlogged, it will fail.
 While this is true, it is a simple fix by blowing on it vigorously for a minute or two.

 For those who prefer refillable lighters, be aware that they can be inconvenient for long-term storage and may require specific fuel types.
-The Maratac Anodized Peanut XL is ideal for any fire go bag.
+If you decide on a refillable, a recommended lighter for your fire-starting kit is the Maratac Anodized Peanut XL.
 Constructed of aerospace-grade aluminum, it comes with readily replaceable flints and o-rings.

-Finally, electronic cigarette lighters (EDC) may not be the best choice for a survival fire kit, but they are convenient.
+Finally, electronic cigarette lighters (EDC) are convenient but not the best choice for a survival fire kit.
 As with any battery-operated device, the charge level can drop over time.
 Such is the case with any technology; less is often better when dealing with survival gear.
 Less technology means fewer things to go wrong.

 RELATED: How To Make Fire in the Snow